-If you want to create awareness about pre-school violence to your little one, then give apposite explanation that is relatable to the child.
+If you want to create awareness about pre-school violence to your little one, then give the apposite explanation that is relatable to the child.
 The attention span of kids is really less, so you have to be really specific and clear.
 The communication should not make the kid scared about the preschool.
 Ensure the kid that the home and Child Care Dubai are both safe and secure places where adults are there to protect you every time.

-Give examples of safety practices at preschool like High resolution cameras, gate keepers, door locks, teachers monitoring the kids, and many more.
+Give examples of safety practices at preschool like High-resolution cameras, gatekeepers, door locks, teachers monitoring the kids, and many more.

 5. Help him Identify a trusted adults:

 Help your child identify few trusted people who can help him in case of emergency or in your absence.
-Teach your child to reach the teacher, if somebody is bullying you, fights with you, black mailing you, or trying to harm you.
+Teach your child to reach the teacher, if somebody is bullying you, fights with you, blackmailing you, or trying to harm you.

 6. Stay away from harmful things:

 Teach your kid to never take anything from a stranger.
 No candies, chocolate or any present.
 These strangers can hurt you or your friends.
 Give toys that are productive and fun for kids, never give guns or toys that can make your child violent.
-Teach them to immediately tell the adult if your friend has guns or other harmful weapon.
+Teach them to immediately tell the adult if your friend has guns or other harmful weapons.